Wages: $15/hr

 Income growth

 Methods: Average annual earned income percentiles were estimated for full-time wage and salary workers ages 25 through 64 in each year and geography.
-Values were then adjusted for inflation to reflect 2020 dollars (using the CPI-U from the U.S. Bureau of Labor Statistics) before growth rates over time were calculated.
+Values were then adjusted for inflation to reflect 2022 dollars (using the CPI-U from the US Bureau of Labor Statistics) before growth rates over time were calculated.
 Income percentiles are the point in the income distribution below which a given percent of workers fall.
 For example, if the 20th percentile income value is $23,000, that means that 20 percent of workers earn less than that amount.
-For the map breakdown, census tract level data from the 2020 5-year American Community survey was re-estimated into 2010 census tract boundaries using a 2020 to 2010 census tract geographic crosswalk developed using 2020 block level population data from the 2020 Census Redistricting Data along with a block level geographic crosswalk (2020 to 2010 blocks) from NHGIS.
-See the methodology page for other relevant notes.
 See the methodology page for other relevant notes.

 Notes: